 - The name is highlighted and, if you want to change it, you can immediately type in an alternative name

-- If the element is a child of an existing element, the entry is added underneath the parent, indented and in a smaller font; the parent element is given a +/- expansion box
+- If the element is a child of an existing element, the entry is added underneath the parent, indented and in a smaller font; the parent element is given an expansion arrow

 Add element of any Specification Type